isildur7/neopixel-matrix-on-RPi-Pico/README.md

 ![RPi Pico Pinouts](https://cdn-shop.adafruit.com/1200x900/4883-06.png)

 ## Step 6: The Neopixel Library
-In this section we will be talking about the neopixelmatrix.py file so please refer to that.
-This library was written for a 9x9 matrix but can be pretty easily used for other matrices with some changes.
+In this section, we will be talking about the library.
+So please refer to the neopixelmatrix.py file.
+This library was written for a custom-made 9x9 matrix but can be pretty easily used for other matrices with some changes.
 Below, I have explained all the functions in this library.
+You will find these functions in ```class NeopixelMatrix```.
+### 1. ```__ init__```